appliedgocode/goman/README.md

 In its current state, `goman` is little more than a proof of concept.
 Bugs certainly do exist, as well as functional shortcomings due to oversimplified design, such as:

+* `goman` most probably does not work on Windows.
+Currently, `goman` can deal with "ELF" and "Mach-O" file formats only, whereas Windows uses a different binary file format.

 * `goman` assumes that the README file contains either Markdown text or plain text.
 I know of at least one README.md that contains HTML. `goman` does not treat such cases in any special way.

 * If a binary originates from a command subdirectory of a project, chances are that this subdirectory contains no extra README file. `goman` then tries to find the README file in the parent directories.